 - Add the curry leaves, chilli powder, coriander, cumin and fenugreek powder, and turmeric.
 Stir well and fry for two minutes, then stir in the tomato paste.
 Simmer for about 15 minutes.
 You need the raw tomato smell to disappear and the sauce to become rich and reduced, and the oil starts to separate from the mixture.

-- Add the tamarind liquid, red chillies and salt.
+- Add the tamarind liquid, sliced red chillies and salt.
 Stir well to get the sauce recombined with the oil.

 - Immediately remove from pan to stop prawns over-cooking and transfer to serving dish.
 Sprinkle with garam masala and coriander leaves and serve.

-- Fishmongers may well sell prawns that have already been shelled and deveined.
+- Fishmongers may sell prawns that have already been shelled and deveined.
 If that is the case, you only require around 600g of prawns.